AdamDemirel/adamdemirel.com/content/happiness.md

 - SWB reports
   - 06.05.17 Realised that happiness must be operationalised and have certain metrics to improve upon (inspired by research methodology chapter in psych textbook)
 - "Rewards"
-- PERMA / 'flourish psychology'
+- PERMA / 'flourish psychology' (see /perma/)
 - Maximizing Psychology pleasure & PHysical pleasure (top 2 categories?)
 - Life satisfaction reports
+  - life satisfaction = hugely predicted by the pursuit of meaning, and engagement, and not at all by positive emotions. once you have meaning and engagement though, positive emotions are the cream on the top. (from perma book)
 - Remembered Utility vs experienced utility
 - Seligman explanatory style / optimism
 - Where does goal setting fit?